 In an alcohol withdrawal after excessive and long-lasting alcohol consumption, at least two of the following symptoms occur within a few hours or less: anxiety, hyperactivity of the vegetative nervous system (perspiration or pulse above 100), psychomotor agitation, insomnia, increased tremor , temporary visual, tactile or acoustic hallucinations or illusions, grand mal seizures (epileptic seizures).

 Long-standing alcohol abuse can damage the heart muscle due to its damping effect and the heart in its pumping power can be impaired by the frequent vitamin B1 deficiency.
 Consumption of alcohol also stimulates the adrenal glands to increase the release of cortisol, the stress hormone, which increases the blood pressure by inhibiting the excretion of water by the kidneys.

-In people with high blood pressure the stress hormones, which are already elevated, are degraded more slowly because of the alcohol, so that the blood pressure rises even more and symptoms occur (headache, dizziness, dyspnea, chest pressure, heart problems, performance impairment, restlessness, etc.)..
+In people with high blood pressure the stress hormones, which are already elevated, are degraded more slowly because of the alcohol so that the blood pressure rises even more and symptoms occur (a headache, dizziness, dyspnea, chest pressure, heart problems, performance impairment, restlessness, etc.).
 At low blood pressure, the blood vessel dilating effect of the alcohol becomes noticeable, so that on standing, especially a lot of blood in the wide-spread veins of the legs.
 The counter-regulation causes heart rashes and sweating.

 Sedatives, hypnotics, anxiolytics